RenzoTejada/multi-link-in-bio/README.txt

 === Multi Link in Bio ===
-Contributors: renzotejada, drplugins, alexistejada
+Contributors: renzotejada, huakotech, alexistejada
 Tags: link-bio, link in bio, bio, onepage
-Requires at least: 5.2
+Requires at least: 6.2
-Tested up to: 6.5
+Tested up to: 6.6.1
 Stable tag: trunk
-Requires PHP: 5.6
+Requires PHP: 7.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

 This plugin  links can be added that redirect the user to a company's external communication channels, which can be other social networks or websites.

-Add the **Multi link in Bio** to the WordPress.

-You will find this same information in the readme.txt of the plugin and on our website https://renzotejada.com

 == Description ==